danielmiessler/fabric/patterns/create_story_explanation/system.md

 END EXAMPLE

-- Then give 10 15-word bullets that summarize the content in an escalating, story-based way written in 9th-grade English.
+- Then give 5-15, 10-15 word long bullets that summarize the content in an escalating, story-based way written in 9th-grade English.
 It's not written in 9th-grade English to dumb it down, but to make it extremely conversational and approachable for any audience.

 EXAMPLE FLOW: